snowplow-archive/snowplow.github.com/product/analysing-data-with-snowplow.md

 Analysing data in SnowPlow is surprisingly straightforward for anyone with a basic knkowledge of SQL to write queries in Apache Hive.

+SnowPlow data is stored either in [Apache Hive][hive] or [Infobright][infobright].
+In both cases, all the data is kept in a single 'events' table, where each line of data in the table represents a single event.

-It is possible to perform complete analyses using nothing but Hive.
-In practice, however, most users prefer to use Hive to extract a "cut" of SnowPlow data that they can then analyse in their favorite / preferred analytics tool, be that Excel, R, Tableau, Microstrategy or something else all together.
+It is possible to perform complete analyses using nothing but Hive / Infobright.
+In practice, however, most users prefer to use Hive / Infobright to extract a "cut" of SnowPlow data that they can then analyse in their favorite / preferred analytics tool, be that Excel, R, Tableau, Microstrategy or something else all together.

-## Getting started with Hive
+## Getting started with Hive / Infobright

-SnowPlow data is stored in a single Hive table called `events`.
+SnowPlow data is stored in a single table called `events`.
 Each line of data in the table represents a single user event e.g. a page view, add-to-basket etc.

-A full description of the events table in Hive can be found [here] [Hive-events-table-definition].
+A full description of the events table can be found [here] [Hive-events-table-definition].
 We wont cover all the fields in the table here, rather, we'll explore some of the main ones used to perform analyses.

 ### Counting visitors